Nardo758/The-League/docs/adr/0004-ai-integration-policy.md

 - Clear compliance story for users
 - Cost control via rate limiting
 - Audit trail for debugging and accountability
+- No API key management required with Replit integration

 ### Negative
 - Some AI features may be limited by data restrictions
 - Rate limiting may frustrate power users
+- Dependent on Replit AI Integrations availability